rbw/pysnow/docs/full_examples/fetch.rst

 -----------

 The :meth:`pysnow.Response.one` returns exactly one record.
-If the result contains zero or multiple records, an exception is raised.
+An exception is raised if the result is empty or contains multiple records.

 .. code-block:: python